DeXtreme/Tennis/README.md

   "duration" : int
 }
 ```
-A successful booking generates a broadcast message with the following json format and sends notifications to admins and users
+A successful booking generates a broadcast message with the following json format and sends notifications to admins and users.
+Notifications are displayed in the console
 ```json
 {
   "booked" : {